PSA Finance UK Refunds: How to Claim Compensation for Mis-Sold Car Finance

 • Compare the quoted interest rate to the actual rate: How much interest rate was charged to your contract?
 Was it the same value that you were told at the dealership?
 If not, and it was higher than you were led to believe, then you could have been mis-sold.

-• Compute the total cost of the finance agreement: Total up the monthly payments, plus all the additional costs to get a better purview of the total amount you will be paying for.
+• Compute the total cost of the finance agreement: Total up the monthly payments, plus all the additional costs to get a better view of the total amount you will be paying for.
 If it is significantly higher than the initial cost you agreed upon, then you may have grounds for filing a claim.

 4. Understand the Terms of Your Agreement

 In any finance agreement, you should be able to fully understand and grasp what the contract is all about, including terms and conditions and even the fine print.
-All the costs and charges that are present, and can be added upon, should be clearly explained to you by the dealer, or in this case, the PSA.
+All the costs and charges that are present and can be added upon should be clearly explained to you by the dealer, or in this case, the PSA.
 Some of the terms in the agreement that can be confusing are the following:

 • Balloon payments: Balloon payments are present in Personal Contract Purchase (PCP) agreements, as this is the amount you pay should you decide to purchase the car at the end of the contract.
-This value should be communicated properly to you by your dealer and should be a fixed value regardless of whether the car depreciated in value.
+This value should be communicated properly to you by your dealer and should be a fixed value regardless of whether the car depreciates in value.
 In a fair PCP agreement, you are well informed on how much you will owe your dealer at the end of the term, regardless if you decide to pay the car outright or just choose to trade it in for a newer contract.

 5. What to Do If You Find Something Unusual